MostHappyCougar/QACoverageTool/README.md

 # Description
-Utility to perform coverage analysis for tests.
-This utility is applicable for xlsx documents with structure that correlate to the analysis mode
+Utility to perform tests coverage analysis based on `xlsx` tables e.g scenarios, test cases or download of system states.
+This utility is applicable for documents with structure that correlate to the analysis mode.
+Structures of tables that analysis mods os applicable to will be described in Wiki for each analysis mod.

+**As per at this moment implemented only state-transitions diagram mod the structure of tables can be referred from examples or test library**

 # How to install
 ```